Which AI Chatbot Should You Pay For in 2026?

 - The big three consumer plans all cost about $20: ChatGPT Plus ($20), Google AI Pro ($19.99), and Claude Pro ($20 monthly, $17/month on annual billing).

-- Claude Pro is the writer's pick: it unlocks more models beyond the free tier's Sonnet 5, including Fable 5, plus Research and Microsoft 365 integration.
+- Claude Pro is the writer's pick: it unlocks more models beyond the free tier's Sonnet 5 -- since July 24, 2026 that means Opus 5 included at no extra cost -- plus Research, Microsoft 365 integration, and a 1-million-token context window that matches Google's.

 - Budget plans are real options now: ChatGPT Go is $8/month, Google AI Plus is $4.99/month.